Singulink/Singulink.Threading/README.md

 ## Usage

 This library makes use of mutable structs as a low-level performance optimization.
-These structs have been annotated with a `[NonCopyable]` attribute to allow a non-copyable struct analyzer to detect misuse.
-When using this library, it is recommend that either [NonCopyableAnalyzer](https://github.com/ufcpp/NonCopyableAnalyzer) or [Roslyn.Diagnostics.Analyzers](https://www.nuget.org/packages/Roslyn.Diagnostics.Analyzers/) is added to the project to warn on potentially unintended copying of these structs.
+These structs have been annotated with a `[NonCopyable]` attribute to allow a non-copyable struct analyzer to detect misuse, so if you add [Roslyn.Diagnostics.Analyzers](https://www.nuget.org/packages/Roslyn.Diagnostics.Analyzers/) to your project then it will warn on potentially unintended copying of these structs.
+Note, there are some usability issues with [NonCopyableAnalyzer](https://github.com/ufcpp/NonCopyableAnalyzer) and it does not appear to be maintained anymore, so we recommend using the Roslyn analyzer instead.

 ### InterlockedFlag